What are carp?

 Why are carp a problem?

 Invasive carp cause serious damage to the native fish populations in the lakes and rivers that they infest because they out-compete other fish (video, 1 min) for food and space.
 Carp are also thought to lower water quality, which can kill off sensitive organisms like native freshwater mussels.
-Asian carp have been known to dominate entire streams (video, 45 sec), effectively pushing out the native species.
+Invasive carp have been known to dominate entire streams (video, 45 sec), effectively pushing out the native species.

 Experts are worried that if these fish get into the Great Lakes, they may negatively affect the area's $7 billion/year fishing industry and if they spread further north in Minnesota they could threaten the resort and sport fishing industry.
 By out-competing native fish species for food and habitat, carp may reduce the populations of native fish that are so important to anglers.

 How do carp spread?